Clinton leaves China as dissident Chen awaits departure

 "This isn't saying that when I leave it's a one-off and there's no coming back," Chen told the Washington-based news service.

 "Nobody should think that I'm emigrating or anything like that.
-As they (the Chinese government) have recognised that I'm free, then I should also have the freedom to go where I want."
+As they (the Chinese government) have recognized that I'm free, then I should also have the freedom to go where I want."

 It is not clear how soon and how smoothly Chen will pass through China's procedures that would allow him to travel, and even with Washington cautiously welcoming the proposed deal, some of his supporters said they remained under house arrest or under heavy police watch.